moretrim/trait-lineariser/README.markdown

   impede but does not outright prevent using the interface elements there (i.e. the leader creation buttons and the automatic setting checkboxes)—this may be a base game limitation exacerbated by the long descriptions
+* the resulting traits contained in `common/traits.txt` are much harder to understand & modify: if one personality needs to be adjusted (e.g. it needs to grant more attack score), *all* corresponding composite traits have to be adjusted in a consistent manner

 #### Sorting